The Short Story

 I tried many forms of medicine, but some of the deepest healing happened right in my own kitchen.
 I discovered the healing power of real, whole foods, and I began to listen to what my body was asking for.
 Most importantly, food became a vehicle for giving myself the love and care that I needed—not only to heal but to create a rich and fulfilling life.

 I also discovered Chinese medicine, which dramatically improved my digestion, and changed my perspective on health.
 I learned the importance of living in balance with the seasons and my environment, and how to recognize my individual needs.
-Chinese medicine also helped me embrace my superpowers, have compassion for my challenges, and create a life that’s in line with my true nature.
+Chinese medicine also helped me embrace my superpowers and have compassion for my challenges.

 These days, my focus is sharing simple self-care tools to help you heal your digestion and create a more fulfilling life (no needles required).
 And even though I’m healthier than I’ve ever been, I’m still practicing right there with you, every step of the way.